pkiraly/qa-catalogue-spark/README.md

-# qa-catalogue-spark
-A Spark based extension of QA Catalogue
+# A Spark based extension of QA Catalogue